-Following last Friday’s meeting between the state and territory Disability Ministers and Minister for the National Disability Insurance Scheme (NDIS), Linda Reynolds, it was announced that independent assessments (IAs) in their current form will not go ahead.
+Following a meeting between the state and territory Disability Ministers and Minister for the National Disability Insurance Scheme (NDIS), Linda Reynolds, it was announced that independent assessments (IAs) in their current form will not go ahead.

 As Shadow Minister for the NDIS, Bill Shorten put it “Independent assessments are dead, at least, dead for the time being…it’s back to the drawing board”.

 This announcement followed a series of reports released last week by the National Disability Insurance Agency (NDIA) and the NDIS’s Independent Advisory Council (IAC).
 The IAC is comprised of members from a wide range of disability and advocacy sectors, who bring lived experience and/or expertise of disability to be the voice of the participants.

 The IAC was asked to provide guidance to the NDIA on the specific changes needed for its reform proposals to access and planning, which included IAs and the introduction of the Personalised Budget Tool (PBT).
 In its comprehensive, frank report, the IAC made numerous recommendations, including for: